gvwilson/thirdbit/src/fiction/iffy/index.md

 The superconducting ring was as thick as her thigh and twice as wide as the draft of the *Guinevere*.
-A bright pink plastic chair waited on a simple block of concrete in its center between two complicated shapes wrapped in cooling coils that she guessed were the lasers.
+A bright pink plastic chair waited on a simple block of concrete in its center between two transparent cylinders wrapped in cooling coils.
 Someone had painted the names "Sam" and "Frodo" on their sides.

 The crippled bot on the dolly surged to its feet.